 The Heads of House are the first point of contact for girls and parents.
 All Heads of House have an office in the main body of the school and live on site in family accomodation.
 The House Office is a focal point of contact for girls and parents; the Head of House is available to chat informally or to discuss problems in a sympathetic environment.
 The House Office is also where girls come to sign in after an exeat weekend.
 Heads of House are supported by members of staff, all of whom are allocated to a House.

-Each House meets weekly, to go over the business of the coming week and to celebrate and share in the successes of the past week.
+Each House meets weekly, to review the business of the coming week and to celebrate and share in the successes of the past week.

 These are opportunities to chat to girls from different year groups.
-These are held weekly at the home of the Heads of House, who are all situated on site.
+They are held weekly at the home of the Heads of House, who are all situated on site.